ParshadKyada/DeepFake-Detection/README.md

 ## Acknowledgments
 - Special thanks to the creators of the datasets used in this project: FaceForensic++, DFDC, and Celeb-DF.
 - Thanks to the deep learning community for providing open-source tools and resources.

----

-You can customize this `README.md` file according to your specific requirements or preferences.
-Let me know if you'd like any changes!